Gurpartap/logrus-stack/Readme.md

 ## Doc

-There's not much to it, see usage and [GoDoc](https://godoc.org/github.com/Gurpartap/logrus-stack).
+There's not much to it.
+See usage and [GoDoc](https://godoc.org/github.com/Gurpartap/logrus-stack).

 ## Usage